TheCodeGeek-PPE/ancel-tester/README.md

 ## Known Bugs
-The status label doesn't properly indicate that the app is connected to the BA101 even when it is.
+- The status label doesn't properly indicate that the app is connected to the BA101 even when it is.
 Continue to select *Print Data* on the device, and the data will transfer.
+  I think this is because the serial listener is tying things up so that the interface can't update.

 ## Serial data format specification